hamberguesa/WineFinder/README.md

 #WineFinder

-A Rails app that streams tweets hashtagged with #wine, #vino, or #vin onto a Leaflet.js map and is searchable with Angular.js.
+A Rails app that streams tweets hashtagged with #wine or #vino onto a Leaflet.js map and is searchable with Angular.js.

 ##Product Objectives